KILTprotocol/docs/docs/concepts/04_credentials/01_overview.md

 To verify a credential, a Claimer can generate a presentation of it to a Verifier, with the following process:

-1. The Verifier may request a **credential** as the first step, along with with properties to reveal from such credential.
+1. The Verifier may request a **credential** as the first step, along with with properties to reveal from such Credential.
 2. The Claimer selectively **discloses** the requested properties and signs the generated presentation.
 3. The Verifier **checks** the presentation structure, content and signature, and decides whether they trust the Attester of the presented credential.